Prescribing Information

 ONIVYDE can cause serious side effects, including:

-• Diarrhea.
-Symptoms of severe diarrhea may include persistent diarrhea; discolored stools (black, green or bloody); or symptoms of dehydration such as lightheadedness, dizziness, or faintness.
+• Severe Diarrhea.
+Symptoms may include persistent vomiting or diarrhea; discolored stools (black, green or bloody); or symptoms of dehydration such as lightheadedness, dizziness, or faintness.
+Contact your healthcare provider if you experience any of these symptoms.
+Tell your healthcare provider if you experience persistent vomiting or diarrhea.
 Your healthcare provider may treat diarrhea with anti-diarrhea medicines (loperamide or atropine).

 Your healthcare provider will check you for these problems during treatment with ONIVYDE.
 Your healthcare provider may also need to delay or completely stop treatment with ONIVYDE, if you have severe side effects.

-What are the most common side effects of ONIVYDE?
+What are the most common side effects of ONIVYDE in combination with fluorouracil and leucovorin?

-• The most common side effects which were seen in people with pancreatic cancer treated with ONIVYDE include: diarrhea, feeling tired, vomiting, nausea, loss of appetite, inflammation in the mouth, fever, and dehydration.
+• The most common side effects that were seen in people with pancreatic cancer treated with ONIVYDE include: diarrhea, feeling tired, vomiting, nausea, decreased appetite, inflammation in the mouth, fever, and dehydration.

-• The most frequent side effects resulting in discontinuation of ONIVYDE were diarrhea, vomiting, and infection caused by low white blood cells (neutropenic sepsis).
+• The most frequent side effects resulting in permanent discontinuation of ONIVYDE were diarrhea, vomiting, and sepsis.

-• The most frequent side effects requiring dose interruptions or delays of ONIVYDE were neutropenia, diarrhea, fatigue, vomiting, and low platelet counts called thrombocytopenia (platelets are important for clotting to stop bleeding).
+• The most frequent side effects requiring dose interruptions or delays of ONIVYDE were neutropenia, diarrhea, fatigue, vomiting, and low platelet counts (thrombocytopenia) (platelets are important for clotting to stop bleeding).

-If you think you or someone you know has experienced an adverse event related to an Ipsen product or has a product complaint, please contact Ipsen Biopharmaceuticals, Inc., at 1-855-463-5127.
-You are encouraged to report side effects of prescription drugs to the FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+If you think you or someone you know has experienced an adverse event related to an Ipsen product or has a product complaint, please contact Ipsen Biopharmaceuticals, Inc. at 1-855-463-5127.
+You are encouraged to report side effects of prescription drugs to the FDA at 1-800-FDA-1088 or .